 Previously known as the National Theater of Korea (which is now at the base of Namsan in Jung-gu), Myeong-dong Theater was once the cultural and artistic centre of Korea.
 After a lengthy 3-year renovation, it opened its doors once more in 2009.
 There are many performances carried out daily in several languages, check the schedule here to see what’s happening when you visit.

 One of the most unusual and fun things to see in Seoul is the cultural non-verbal cuisine performance extravaganza Nanta.
 It is an explosive musical with food at the forefront.
 It combines traditional samul nori with music and comedy.
 Because there are no words it caters to a wide audience.
 It’s fun for everyone, young to old.
 There is another, lesser known performance that is similar called Bibap in Jongno, but this is the more popular choice for tourists.
+It is preferable to book your ticket before you go.
+Book online here.

 A fantastic site in the area is the Myeong-dong Cathedral, a beautiful church for Archdiocese of Seoul and the birthplace of Catholicism in Korea.
 It is a spacious working church, which you can enter for free in between the scheduled mass.